jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_03_identifying_and_assessing_ai_risks.md

 - **Understanding how your model makes decisions**: To build trust with your customers, it is important to identify and assess how your model predicts a result and how changes to the input can alter the outcomes.
 The dashboard provides capabilities to provide such explanations and insights into your model that is easy to understand and interpret.

-The Responsible AI dashboard emerges as a valuable tool, empowering teams to assess and mitigate risks to build trustworthy models, fostering ethical AI practices.
+The Responsible AI dashboard emerges as a valuable tool, empowering teams to assess and mitigate risks to build trustworthy models, fostering responsible AI practices.
 As you continue to advance AI technologies, prioritizing responsible and transparent practices remains imperative for establishing trust and maximizing the positive impact of AI in your solutions.

 ## Identifying risks in AI solutions leveraging large language models